sf-wdi-36/ruby-lightning-talks/README.md

 You should aim to answer the following questions:

 - What problem does the gem/package aim to solve?
-- How do you use it in a rails app?
+- How do you use it in a rails app/MEN/MEAN/MERN stack app?

 For inspiration on your gist, see [this example](gist.md).